🧬

 Official measurements, coat, and temperament

-• Ears: Triangular, set at the level of the outer corner of the eye or slightly higher.
+• Ears: Triangular, set at the level of the outer corner of the eye or slightly higher, mobile and thick.

 💡